andresg9108/processpy/README.md

 </script>
 ~~~

-See how the first line ("<!-Route: temp2.html->") tells this page which template to use and in this case it is "temp2.html".
+See how the first line ("&lt;!&#45;&#45;Route: temp2.html&#45;&#45;&gt;") tells this page which template to use and in this case it is "temp2.html".
 Now we execute Command #1 for the last time and if all goes well we will have two pages using two different templates.

+***THE DOCUMENTATION IS BEING REVIEWED FROM HERE.***

 <span id="TheProcessSql"></span>
 ## The process sql ##